-Worldwide, the role of directors and their duties towards their companies are coming into increased focus.
-One of the reasons why is to ensure that proper decisions are made by and for companies at all times.
-Given that the business and affairs of a company are managed by or under the direction of its board of directors, it comes as no surprise that a failure on the part of a board of directors, or its individual directors, to be adequately appraised of their obligations and duties may result in such directors being, at best, severely criticised, and at worst, being held personally liable for losses sustained by the company.
+Worldwide, the roles and duties of directors are coming into increased focus.
+This is simply because there is a strong need for proper decisions to be made by boards for companies and its stakeholders, at all times.

+Given that the business and affairs of a company are managed under the direction of its board of directors, it comes as no surprise that significant responsibilities rest on directors' shoulders - a fact which cannot be ignored.
+For this reason, where a board of directors, or its individual directors, do not comply with their legal duties and obligations, such directors may, at best, be severely criticised, and at worst, be held personally liable for losses sustained by the company and/or its creditors.